hedgehogqa/r-hedgehog/README.md

 length.

-The `gen.map` function can be used to apply an arbitrary function to the output of a generator, while `gen.with` is useful in chaining the results of a generator.
+The `gen.map` function can be used to apply an arbitrary function to the output of a generator, while `gen.and_then` is useful in chaining the results of a generator.

 In the following example, we'll create a generator which builds two